Flomantel/Recepies/README.md

 README:
-I used the first project to practice more my CSS, HTML and make the application dynamic.
+I used the first project to practice more my CSS, HTML and my Flask skills.

 AUTHORS:
 Florian Mantel